Dr. Giuseppe MAZZA

 The last region is the Vagina, rich of mucous glands and a strong muscular Structure, which is of use for the expulsion of the egg during the brood.

-Usually, Psittacidae, Cacatuidae and Loriti lay round, white or slightly pink eggs, in great number, often from 3 to 10 for each brood.
+Usually, Psittacidae and Cacatuidae spawn round eggs, white or slightly pink, in high quantity, often 3 to 10 per brood.

 As it happens for most of the Reptilians, these are Cleidoic, that is with rigid shell, porous, which allows the gasseous exchanges with the atmosphere, protecting, inside, the development of the embryo.